bgkendall/encoder-mount/README.md

 # Encoder Mount PCB

 This is a simple PCB for mounting [EC11]-type rotary encoders.
-It is intended for use in keyboard projects.
+It is intended for use in keyboard projects and provides an alternative mounting option for securing an encoder as well as easier wiring into a keyboard matrix.
 Included are the [KiCad] PCB design files and, soon (!!)
 [Gerber format] files for PCB production.

 ## Sizes